Frequently Asked Questions (FAQ)

 - API key not in the correct header (

-x-rapidapi-hostheader - Expired or revoked API key
+- Revoked API key

 Why am I getting 403 Forbidden errors?